developerkawsar/developerkawsar/README.md

 - 👋 Hi, I’m @developerkawsar
+- 👋 welcome to full-stack web developer portal
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Artificial Intelligence and Flutter
+- 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on flutter projects
+- 💞️ I’m looking to collaborate on Artificial Intelligence projects
 - 📫 How to reach me : comment

 <!---